 Insurance not included.
 All prices are indicative and subject to exchange rates.

-To get a better idea of how much it will cost you to get veneer, implants or other dental care in Turkey, request a free quotation now.
-Our partner ClinicHunter will soon be in touch to discuss your treatment and put you in touch with suitable clinics for a cost estimate.
+To get a better idea of how much it will cost you to get veneers, implants or other dental care in Turkey, request a free quotation now.
+Our International Patient Coordinator will soon be in touch to discuss your treatment and put you in touch with suitable clinics for a cost estimate.

 Locations for dental care in Turkey

 Turkey is a very large country and there are many cities and towns with excellent dental clinics.
-If you’re going for the dentist alone, Istanbul may be the best choice.
+If you're going to the dentist alone, Istanbul may be the best choice.
 Otherwise, your destination might be determined by what you want to do on your holiday.

 Once you have chosen a location, do plenty of research to find a good dentist in that area.

-If you decide to visit a dentist in Istanbul you’ll be spoiled for choice – and not just in terms of dental centres.
+If you decide to get dental implants in Istanbul you'll be spoiled for choice – and not just in terms of dental centres.
 The city straddles Europe and Asia and has a wealth of culture, ancient history and shopping to keep visitors occupied.
 There is also accommodation to suit all tastes and budgets.

 Therefore if you need extensive work, especially dental implants, Istanbul could be a good choice.
 It's quite easy to travel from here to a seaside resort if you want to get some beach time as well.